CycloneDX/guides/SBOM/en/0x90-Appendix-A_Glossary.md

 - **Transitive dependency** - A software component that is indirectly used by a program by means of being a dependency of a dependency.

+- **WIPO (World Intellectual Property Organization)** - A specialized agency of the United Nations responsible for promoting the protection of intellectual property (IP) worldwide through cooperation among states and the administration of international IP treaties.

 <div style="page-break-after: always; visibility: hidden">
 \newpage